Dissecting what happens after the crash with an Oakland County Sheriff’s Deputy

 To help motorists learn to drive roundabouts, we requested some feedback from a traffic investigator at the Oakland County Sheriff’s Office.
 Below, is a Q and A with Deputy Jerry Yaldoo, who provided us with some great insight into how fault is established in a roundabout accident, as well as recommendations on navigating these confusing areas.

 For more information on Michigan roundabouts, including an interactive map and an updated list of new ones being built next summer, visit our new resource center on roundabouts.
+You also may visit our Michigan’s Most Dangerous Intersections page for a complete list of intersection car crashes, including roundabouts, that can be searched by any Michigan city or county, and our list of Michigan’s 2016 Top 20 Most Dangerous Intersections.

 Q: If a driver is involved in a crash within a roundabout where there are no designated shoulders, where should he or she pull over while waiting for the local police?